forwards/website_source/content/about.md

 * **Teaching**: Methodology, materials and workshops designed for under-represented groups.

 The activities of the taskforce are recorded in the [minutes of our bimonthly core team teleconferences and alternate monthly all team slackathons](https://github.com/forwards/meetings-public).
-We are open to new member joining one of our sub-teams.
+We are open to new members joining one of our sub-teams.
 If interested, please contact <rowforwards@gmail.com>.

 The task force is happy to engage with other individuals and organisations (such as [R-Ladies](http://r-ladies.org)) that are concerned about diversity and inclusion and actively seek outside collaboration on specific tasks.